erbridge/itchy-electron/README.md

 *Itchy Electron* uses configuration files over command line arguments.
 To configure it, either add an object to your `package.json` called `itchyElectron`, or create a JavaScript or JSON file called `.itchyelectronrc`, `.itchyelectron.js`, or `.itchyelectron.json` (whatever takes your preference).

-The only "required" option is `electronVersion` (although it is inherited from the `package.json` if possible - see below for more details).
+The only "required" options are `electronVersion` (which is inherited from the `package.json` if possible - see below for more details) and `itchTargets`.

 A minimal `package.json` configuration looks like this: